 A small one or two class lesson.
 Here is an example of a lesson on the Haitian Revolutions.

 A bigger site to house a few days of instruction on a topic.
 Here is an example that uses revolutions in Latin America.
+Two more examples are these sites that house learning activities for students about ancient China and ancient India.

 A site could also be a unit overview and/or house resources a team of teachers could use to teach the same unit.
 This site could be linked in the "About" tab of Google Classroom.
 Here is an example that showcases resources for a French Revolution unit.